Vegetable Production System

-The Vegetable Production System (Veggie) is a plant growth system developed and used by NASA in outer space environments.
+The Vegetable Production System (Veggie) is a plant growth system developed and used by NASA in space environments.
 The purpose of Veggie is to provide a self-sufficient and sustainable food source for astronauts as well as a means of recreation and relaxation through therapeutic gardening.
-Veggie was designed in conjunction with ORBITEC and is currently being used aboard the International Space Station, with another Veggie module planned to be delivered to the ISS in 2017.
+Veggie was designed in conjunction with ORBITEC and went operational aboard the International Space Station in 2014, with another Veggie module added to the ISS in 2017.

 Overview

-Veggie is part of an overarching project concerning research of growing crops in zero gravity.
-Among the goals of this project are to learn about how plants grow in a weightless environment and to learn about how plants can efficiently be grown for crew use in space.
-Veggie was designed to be low-maintenance, using low power and having a low launch mass.
+The ‘Veggie’ vegetable production system was deployed to the ISS as an applied research platform for food production in space..
+Among the goals of this project are to learn about how plants grow in a micro-gravity environment and to learn about how plants can efficiently be grown for crew use in space.
+Veggie was designed to be low maintenance, using low power and having a low launch mass.
 Thus, Veggie provides a minorly regulated environment with minimal control over the atmosphere and temperature of the module.
-The successor to the Veggie project is the Advanced Plant Habitat (APH), components of which will be delivered to the International Space Station during the Cygnus CRS OA-7 and SpaceX CRS-11 missions in 2017.
+The successor to the Veggie project is the Advanced Plant Habitat (APH), which was delivered to the International Space Station in 2017.